spidernet-io/spiderpool/docs/usage/install/ai/get-started-macvlan.md

 1. The calico CNI runs on the eth0 network card of the nodes to carry Kubernetes traffic.
 The AI workload will be assigned a default calico network interface for control plane communication.

 2. The nodes use Mellanox ConnectX5 network cards with RDMA functionality to carry the RDMA traffic for AI computation.
 The network cards are connected to a rail-optimized network.
-The AI workload will be additionally assigned SR-IOV virtualized interfaces for all RDMA network cards to ensure high-speed network communication for the GPUs.
+The AI workload will be additionally assigned Macvlan virtualized interfaces for all RDMA network cards to ensure high-speed network communication for the GPUs.

 ## Installation Requirements